kzlskl/alsis/README.md

 - Script will set system for Turkish, will install xfce4.

-- If you want to use it, you better look into scripts and Guide.
+- If you want to use it, you better look into scripts and `Guide`.

 - Scripts may not work, i'm just trying to learn how to do.